An Efficient Implementation of the Ensemble Kalman Filter Based on an Iterative Sherman-Morrison Formula: Formulation of the EnKF

-Many algorithms in the literature employ SVD for either the solution of the linear system \eqref{EnKF:system-to-solve}, or on the time evolution of the ensemble covariance matrix (which is performed by advancing in time the member deviations).
-Algorithms in this family include direct methods based on Sherman-Morrison identity, serial methods, the ensemble adjustment Kalman filter (EAKF), and the ensemble transform Kalman filter (ETKF); a complete description is given in \cite{Tippett2003}.
+is suitable for large $\Nstate$ and $\Nobs$, assuming $\Nens$ remains small.
+Many algorithms in the literature employ SVD ~\eqref{EnKF:SVD-linear-system-rewritten} for the solution of the linear system \eqref{EnKF:system-to-solve} \cite{Evensen2009}.
+The analysis step is written in terms of the solution ~\eqref{SVD:solution-linear-system} in order to minimize the number of matrix computations.
+Due to this, the solution of the linear system and the improvement of the forecast ensemble are performed as a single step.
+The ensemble adjustment Kalman filter (EAKF) and the ensemble transform Kalman filter (ETKF) are based on this idea \cite{Tippett2003}.
+Other efficient implementations of the ensemble Kalman filter make use of SVD decompositions in order to derive pseudo-inverses, furthermore; these algorithms compute the inverse in the $\Nens$-dimensional ensemble space rather than $\Nobs$-dimensional measurement space.
+Thus, in practice, when $\Nobs \gg \Nens$, those algorithms exhibit a good performance.
 All these methods have the overall complexity (number of long operations) given in \eqref{EnKF:SVD-overall-complexity}.

 A different approach is to employ iterative methods for solving the linear system \eqref{EnKF:system-to-solve}, for instance the conjugate gradient method \cite{Reid72,Golub89,Cohen72,Eis81} for $\Nens$ right-hand sides.
 However, each iteration costs $\BO \left( \Nens^2 \cdot \Nobs \right )$, therefore iterative methods do not seem to be competitive for the solution of \eqref{EnKF:system-to-solve}.